-- Added a non-None default timeout to the QVMCompiler object (gh-850) and the get\benchmarker function (gh-854). - Fixed the docstring for the apply\clifford\to\pauli function (gh-836). - Allowed the apply\clifford\to\pauli function to now work with the Identity as input (gh-849). - Updated a stale link to the Rigetti Forest Slack workspace (gh-860). - Fixed a notation typo in the documentation for noise (gh-861).
+- Added a non-None default timeout to the QVMCompiler object and the get\benchmarker function (@karalekas, gh-850, gh-854). - Fixed the docstring for the apply\clifford\to\pauli function (@kylegulshen, gh-836). - Allowed the apply\clifford\to\pauli function to now work with the Identity as input (@msohaibalam, gh-849). - Updated a stale link to the Rigetti Forest Slack workspace (@karalekas, gh-860). - Fixed a notation typo in the documentation for noise (@willzeng, gh-861). - An IndexError is now raised when trying to access an out-of-bounds entry in a MemoryReference (@not-mgsk, gh-819). - Added a check to ensure that measure\observables takes as many shots as requested (@marcusps, gh-846).

-Special thanks to willzeng for all the contributions this release!
+Special thanks to @willzeng for all the contributions this release!

-1.13.8 v2.5 (March 6, 2019)
+1.13.14 v2.5 (March 6, 2019)